Zoutkamp, churches and the Verhildersum castle in the Marne

 Description

-Description, sights and things worth knowing
+Description, sights and things to know

 Vierhuizen has a famous church.
-This tuff church has been modified, renovated and saved from destruction several times.
-Now it is a straight closed hall church with enlarged round-arched windows and an indoor tower with a needle spire on top and a lion (from Evert Lewe's coat of arms) as a wind vane.
-In 2006 the church of Vierhuizen won the main prize in the television program"De Restauratie\\\".
-With a million euros in prize money, a large-scale restoration was started in 2007.
+This tuff church has been adapted, renovated many times and saved from destruction several times.
+Now it is a straight, closed hall church with enlarged round-arched windows and an indoor tower with a needle spire and a lion (from Evert Lewe's coat of arms) as a weather vane on top.
+In 2006, the church of Vierhuizen won the top prize in the television program"The Restoration\\\".
+With one million euros in prize money, a large-scale restoration was started in 2007.

-Next to the church there is the octagonal tower mill"de Onderneming\\\" from 1858.
+Next to the church there is the octagonal mill "de Onderneming" from 1858.

 The former train station is located on the northwest edge of Ulrum on the Spoorstraat.

-From node 15 the bike ride goes to Leens, for a visit to the Verhildersum estate and the Petruskerk.
-The estate"tells the story of the Hogeland in the 19th century.
-About old nobility and new residents, an innovative, emerging peasantry and the farm workers\\\" (www.verhildersum.nl).
-In the Petruskerk, from the 12th century, there are many reminders of the Van Starkenborgh family, the noble inhabitants of Verhildersum.
+From junction 15 the cycle tour goes to Leens, for a visit to the Verhildersum estate and the Petruskerk.
+The estate "tells the story of the Hogeland in the 19th century.
+About old nobility and new borg residents, an innovative, emerging peasantry and the agricultural workers" (www.verhildersum.nl).
+The Petruskerk, from the 12th century, is reminiscent of the Van Starkenborgh family, the noble residents of Verhildersum.
 The organ was built in 1734 by the famous Albertus Antoni Hinsz.
-Leens also has a beautiful, former train station - now a police station, on the corner of R. Ritzemastraat.
+Leens also has a beautiful former train station - now a police station, on the corner of R. Ritzemastraat.

 Arable farming, pasture or grassland Polder Monument routes